-Financial instruments that expose the Company to interest rate risk are cash and short-term investments.
+Financial instruments that expose the Company to interest rate risk have no significant exposure.

-The Company holds short-term investments, such as guaranteed investment certificates at fixed interest rates.
+The Company holds short-term investments, such as guaranteed investment certificates, at fixed interest rates.
 As a result, the Company is not exposed to significant interest rate risk.